riseupnet/riseup_help/README.md

 To submit changes, please fork this repo and issue pull requests on github.

-The static content files in ./public/ are rendered from the content in ./pages/ using the command `amber rebuild`.
+The static content files in `riseup_help/public` are rendered from the content in `riseup_help/pages`.
+You edit pages in the `pages` directory, but never edit anything in the `public` directory.

 To install amber: